Parent A to Z Guide

 Although students will interact daily with many faculty members, advisors, friends and acquaintances, when facing situations that are difficult, do not be surprised if they turn to you for support and encouragement.
 If this happens, it is important to remember that one of the most effective tools you have at your disposal is your ability to listen carefully.
 Nonjudgmental listening is one of the most important interventions a parent can make.
 When listening, however, take care to avoid rushing in with quick-minded solutions.
 Instead, ask them what solutions they have considered.
 You may be surprised to discover that they are much closer to resolving the matter than you may have realized.

 Talk with your student ahead of time about your expectations when or if he or she returns home.
 Be aware that your student may be experiencing sadness over leaving new friendships and/or significant relationships at school.
 Independence is asserted more in the first year than in all the other previous years combined.
 Now is a good time to discuss expectations regarding curfew, social activities and family responsibilities.
 Clarity, consistency and compromise can go a long way in finding common ground.
 It is also an adjustment if your student chooses not to return for the summer, opting instead for an internship, summer school or other opportunities away from home.
 Ask your student about what was most helpful in terms of your support and communication.
 Be open to your student's feedback about those things that may not have been helpful as well.

 By sophomore year, your student should begin to select a major, refine career options and begin defining his or her purpose.
-Encourage your student to participate in the many employment fairs, workshops and services sponsored by Career Services and in his or her school or academic department.
+Encourage your student to participate in the many employment fairs, workshops and services sponsored by the Center for SUCCESS and in his or her school or academic department.